ROZALIYA0206/whitepaper/technical.md

 ### 3.4 Ethereum Prototype Contracts

 We have created smart contracts using Oraclize which demonstrate the functionality of bringing external market data from a single API onto the chain for smart contract resolution.
-Unfortunately the real-time aspect will not be able to operate due to excessive fees from high frequency API queries.
+Unfortunately the real-time aspect is not possible due to excessive fees from high frequency API queries.
 Using Oracles on the Ethereum chain we run into four major problems:

 ```
-1. Inability to obtain data in real-time
+1. Inability to obtain real-time data
 2. Centralized API source removes trust factor
 3. Expensive GAS fees on the Ethereum network
 4. Consensus cannot be automated